wbreeze/wind_and_water/_drafts/The-Magenta-Line.md

 more than a dumbell weight at the end of my chain.

 Otto in charge, taking us upwind, I went forward and cleaned-off the anchor with the boat hook.
-This time I put my headlamp on bright and looked into the water before letting loose the anchor.
+Dropping the anchor again, I put my headlamp on bright and looked into the water before letting loose.
 In twelve feet of water here, they say, you'll see bottom.
-I don't know, but I sow light, like sand, not dark, like grass.
+I don't know, but I see light, like sand, not dark, like grass.
 Long story short, it didn't take a third try nor repeat tour downwind.

-At three in the morning the day after arriving at Cozumel, I was anchored at Isla Mujeres.
+At three in the morning the day after arriving at Cozumel, sixteen hours after arriving at my point of intended landfall, I was anchored at Isla Mujeres.
 What the devil had I done?
 Here it is, recorded, my insanity.
 One thing leads to another.
 Sometimes it gets worse and worse before it gets better.
 It always ends and sometimes it ends in disaster.
 This we try to avoid.

 This time, I'm safe and sound.
 All I have left to be arrived in Mexico is to pay an agent to authorize me with the authorities and to pay the fees for sailing my luxury yacht in Mexican waters.
 Here I am, Mexico.
 Time for that taco I've been craving.
 May it not disappoint.